ZAlpha1337/schmuelcraft-resourcepack/README.txt

 9/16/2025
 redone the text indicating about the drama of an ex friend by the name of David D Pooper Streaker

+2/11/2026
+readded David's name into the scheme of things when Schmuel himself meets with David

+finished redoing the entire structure, plus updating the cosmetics in some parts of the site